Dirac brackets for classical radiative observables: Details about the static angular momentum integrals

 We can then evaluate \eqref{eq:stat_Ji_2PM} explicitly

-using the shorthand notation $f \overset\leftrightarrow{\partial} g = f \partial g - g \partial f$.
 In the spinless limit, this expression resembles the proposal in eq.(6.1) of \cite{Heissenberg:2024umh}\footnote{Eq.
 (6.1) in \cite{Heissenberg:2024umh} is written in terms of $\tilde{u}_i$, which are classically different from $v_i$ we are using here.}.
 From the above equation we see that we need to compute the following integrals

 where the static kernel $\widetilde{\mathcal{K}}^{\mathrm{stat}}_{5,\mathcal{R}}$ is given in \eqref{eq:K5_2PM} and, since it depends on the initial and final momenta in \eqref{eq:classmomcon}, it has an implicit dependence on $(s_i,b_i)$ through the conservative impulse $Q^{\mu}(x_i)$ in \eqref{eq:2PM_impulse} and both an explicit and implicit dependence on $(v_i)$.
 Therefore